 How do I get library services when off campus?

-While classes transition online due to concerns about COVID-19, students can access most resources and many services using the library website.
+Students can access most resources and many services using the library website.
 Visit the FSU Libraries Off Campus Access page for information on accessing databases, articles, journals, eBooks, and other services.
-The FSU Libraries regularly post updates in response to COVID-19, and we encourage you to visit their COVID-19 Updates and Resources page.
+The FSU Libraries regularly post updates in response to COVID-19, and we encourage you to visit their COVID-19 Updates and Resources page for information on current operating hours, locations, and procedures.

 How do I access LinkedIn Learning content?